holoviz/lumen/docs/getting_started/build_dashboard.md

 Open your favorite text editor and create an empty file called `penguins.yaml`.

 ## 2. Add a data source
-The first thing which is needed is a source of data.
+The first thing that is needed is a source of data.
 Insert and save the text below to add a remote file source.
 This will tell Lumen to fetch data about penguins.
 ``` {code-block} yaml

 sources: